Revitalization in Rainbow Schools

 Manitoulin Secondary School

-Manitoulin Secondary School is celebrating its 50th anniversary with an impressive makeover capitalizing on the school’s geographic location, natural setting, distinct history and rich heritage.
-All students will see themselves reflected in their surroundings and have a strong sense of belonging at school.
+Celebrating 50 years of excellence in education, Manitoulin Secondary School has been reimagined to showcase its geographic location, natural setting, distinct history and rich heritage.
+All students will see themselves reflected in their surroundings and have a strong sense of belonging at the newly renovated facility.

 September 2019 – Rainbow District School Board has updated the implementation dates for projects and program changes affecting schools in New Sudbury and Valley North.